Mohammedirfan1301/College/OS/a4/README.txt

  Date: 11/8/2016
 Email: jason_downing@student.uml.edu

+Sorry for the late submission.
+It took me a while to get everything working, and running in mercury.
 I believe I was 90% successful in writing the code, as the majority of it was provided by Professor Moloney on his cs308 website: http://www.cs.uml.edu/~bill/cs308/

 As a result, I spent most of my time trying to figure out how to run to generate